o19s/ubi-website/docs/index.md

 # User Behavior Insights

-## Welcome to User Behavior Insights (UBI)!
+## Welcome to User Behavior Insights!

-UBI is a [data standard](standard.md) along with a collection of [tools and search engine plugins](tools.md) created to help search engineers gain and utilize an improved understanding of users' actions.
+User Behavior Insights, or UBI, is a [data standard](standard.md) along with a collection of [tools and search engine plugins](tools.md) created to help search engineers gain and utilize an improved understanding of users' actions.

 ## Purpose and Goals